Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 ![Open chat on Android](/images/tutorials/chat-tutorial/find-open-use-chat-app.png)

-You have just built a multi-node application that would traditionally have required a web server and a shared database or pub-sub broker.
+And just like that we have built a multi-node application that would traditionally have required a web server and a shared database or pub-sub broker 🎉

 Here is what you can try out now:

 - Do the chat messages get shared between nodes?
 - Do I see history if I restart the app?